chandhutatineni/chandhutatineni.github.io/_posts/2025-08-10-EA-Digital-Twin.md

 In response to these existential challenges, the discipline is undergoing a metamorphosis into "EA 2.0."
 This evolution mirrors the broader shift in software development from Waterfall to Agile.
 It represents a fundamental change in philosophy: from rigid, comprehensive planning to continuous, data-driven adaptation.

 The hallmark of EA 2.0 is the **democratization of data**.
-Unlike its predecessor, which was the domain of a select few certified experts, EA 2.0 leverages modern SaaS platforms to allow stakeholders across the company to access and contribute to architectural data.
+Unlike its predecessor, which was the domain of a select few certified experts, EA 2.0 leverages modern Centralized and Acceable platforms to allow stakeholders across the company to access and contribute to architectural data.
 This moves the discipline away from a "command and control" structure toward a collaborative ecosystem where information flows freely between business and IT leaders.

 Crucially, EA 2.0 shifts from being "model-driven" to "data-driven."
 Rather than relying on manual data entry and drawing, modern EA platforms integrate directly with source systems (like CMDBs, cloud platforms, and code repositories) to ingest data automatically.
 This ensures that the architectural view is always synchronized with reality, closing the latency gap that doomed traditional efforts.